Jupyter notebooks

 Creating a chemiscope widget

-Show the dataset defined by the given frames and properties (optionally meta, environments and shapes as well) using an embedded chemiscope visualizer inside a Jupyter notebook.
+Show the dataset defined by the given structures and properties (optionally metadata, environments and shapes as well) using an embedded chemiscope visualizer inside a Jupyter notebook.
 These parameters have the same meaning as in the chemiscope.create_input() function.

 The mode keyword also allows overriding the default two-panels visualization to show only a structure panel (mode = "structure") or the map panel (mode = "map").
-These modes also make it possible to view a dataset for which properties (or frames) are not available.
+These modes also make it possible to view a dataset for which properties (or structures) are not available.
 The widget displays warning messages, that disappear after the specified warning_timeout (in ms).
-Set to a negative value to disable warnings, and to zero to make them persistent.
+Set to a negative value to disable warnings, and to zero to make them persistent. cache_structures is a flag determining whether to cache structure data on the Python side to reduce the JScript memory footprint.

 When inside a jupyter notebook, the returned object will create a new chemiscope visualizer displaying the dataset.
 The object exposes a settings traitlet, that allows to modify the visualization options (possibly even linking the parameters to another widget).
 Printing the value of the settings property is also a good way to see a full list of the available options.